LingQi000809/x3daudio1_7_spherephones/README_Spherephones_DEV.md

 ## Part 5 — Install and configure Root Builder in MO2

+If you don't have Mod Manager 2, download it at: https://www.modorganizer.org/.
+Create a new global instance and select the "Skyrim Special Edition" game to manage (of course this requires you to have this game installed from Steam).

+1. Download **Root Builder** (Kezyma's actively maintained version) from Nexus Mods (Skyrim SE Nexus, mod ID 31720) or GitHub (`Kezyma/ModOrganizer-Plugins`).
-MO2 can only manage the `Data\` folder by default.
+   - MO2 can only manage the `Data\` folder by default.
 This DLL needs to sit next to `SkyrimSE.exe` in the game root, so you need Root Builder to manage it cleanly.

-1. Download **Root Builder** (Kezyma's actively maintained version) from Nexus Mods (Skyrim SE Nexus, mod ID 31720) or GitHub (`Kezyma/ModOrganizer-Plugins`).
 2. Extract the `rootbuilder` folder (containing `__init__.py` and a `shared`/`rootbuilder` subfolder structure) directly into your **MO2 installation directory's** `plugins\` folder — this is the folder where `ModOrganizer.exe` lives, *not* your MO2 instance/profile folder.
 Example: `C:\Modding\MO2\plugins\rootbuilder\`.
 3. Restart MO2 if it's open.
 4. Click the **Tools** icon (wrench/screwdriver) in MO2's toolbar → select **Root Builder** to open its settings.